64MM4-KN1F3/regex-line-filter/README.md

 - **Visual Indicator:** Adds a subtle darkening effect (inset box-shadow) to the editor margins when the filter is active, providing clear visual feedback.

-- **Implementation:** Uses CodeMirror 6 decorations (display: none) to hide non-matching lines without modifying the underlying file structure directly (until edits are made).
+- **Hotkey Assignable Custom Filters:** Create custom filters and assign individual hotkeys to them.
+Toggling multiple custom filters will allow for incremental additive/subtractive filter output.

 ##### Known Limitations:

-- **Folded text:** Matched lines within folded blocks of text will not be included in the filter.
+- **Copying filtered text:** Highlighting and copying filtered lines will implicitly copy all the lines that are filtered between the beginnning and end of the highlighted text.

 #### How To:
 ![image](/images/regex-line-filter.gif)